jmartindg/Todo_it/README.md

 - Sign in and sign up with email and password
 - Add, Update, and Delete todos
+- Sort todos by date created and title
+- Legend indicator if the todo is in progress or done
 - Mobile responsive

 ## Deployment